 It is incredibly easy to get distracted by the work environment.
-Phone notifications buzzing while doing a task or having multiple browsers open on the desktop is enough to pull our attention away from work set before us.
+Phone notifications buzzing while doing a task or having multiple browsers open on the desktop is enough to pull our attention away from the work set before us.

 James Hamblin from The Atlantic practises single-tabbing every week on what he calls Tabless Tuesday.
 That day, he keeps only one tab open, and when he is done reading or extracting any information, he closes it immediately.
 Only then, he opens the next tab.
 This helps him prioritise tasks as important and not so important.

 Something as simple as putting the phone face down, closing or saving the tabs for later, turning off the notifications or cleaning any physical clutter around can be instrumental in keeping the mind from wandering off to pointless pursuits.

 Having a to-do list is not the most radical idea, but it evidently improves performance for any professional.
 A 2009 study conducted by Stafford University showed that constant distractions and multitasking impacted the individual’s ability to recall crucial steps involved in a complicated project.
 Information overload leads to the impairment of trivial and important information, which is why employees miss vital steps in a project or the details of tasks allotted to them.